ryuzakace/Youtube_Playlist_downloader/README.md

 <br>3 - Choose whether to download single or entire playlist

 <br>Note : Singles will be moved to ryuz_single directory
-<br>For Playlist, a separate playlist will be formed
+<br>For Playlist, a separate folder with playlist's name will be formed
 <br>For dependies, include all the packages from the script.

 <br>